999-juiceWRLD/data_structures/README.md

-# Implementation of Data Structures
+# `pyds-fundamental`: An Implementation of Data Structures

-This repo contains implementations of various data structures.
-Trying to make this a fully functioning library where you can basically use implemented data structures as-intended.
+`pyds-fundamental`/ `data_structures` contains implementations of various data structures.

+Currently trying to make this a fully functioning library where you can basically use implemented data structures as-intended.
 I will implement AVL & red-black trees, and hopefully graphs.

+To see all the functionalities, check out the [document here.](https://999-juicewrld.github.io/data_structures/data_structures.html)

 To download this package, go to terminal:
 ```sh